Stewardship of the Urban Landscape

 What is a SOUL Tree Steward?

-- A 20-hour community internship or project, or 20 hours of volunteering to promote and improve Vermont's urban and community trees and forests.
+- A 20 hour community internship or project, or 20 hours of volunteering to promote and improve VT's urban and community trees and forests.

 Who should attend the SOUL Tree Steward Course?